bamacgabhann/IEOS2023/README.md

 So in this workshop, we'll introduce you to the basics of the Python language.
 We'll introduce you to some of the libraries which can be used for geospatial data - _shapely_ for geometry, _pyproj_ for projections, _geopandas_ for tables of geospatial and attribute data, _movingpandas_ for moving objects, _GDAL_ and _Rasterio_ for raster data, _EOmaps_ for data visualisation.
 We'll drag some libraries along the way which aren't geospatial in themselves, but which are key to data processing and visualisation - such as _matplotlib_ for plots, and _numpy_ for maths.
 And if we have time, we might point you in a few other directions too.

-0. Version Control, Virtual Environments, Package Management, and IDEs
+## 0. Version Control, Virtual Environments, Package Management, and IDEs
-Create github account, git workflows, clone repo
+ - Create github account, git workflows, clone repo
-Installing python and packages, pip, conda, pyenv, poetry
+ - Installing python and packages, pip, conda, pyenv, poetry
-IDEs (VS Code, PyCharm, Spyder) and Notebooks (Jupyter, Colab)
+ - IDEs (VS Code, PyCharm, Spyder) and Notebooks (Jupyter, Colab)

-1. The Python Language
+## 1. The Python Language
-Modules, Variables, functions, classes, flow
+ - Modules
+ - Variables
+ - functions
+ - scope
+ - classes
+ - flow

-2. Data types
+## 2. Data types
 str, int, float, tuple, list, dictionary, 0b, 0x, 8/32/64-bit

-3. Vector data
+## 3. Vector data
+ - shapely for points, lines, and polygons
+ - geopandas for attribute data
+ - pyproj for projections
-shapely and geopandas for points, lines, and polygons; pyproj for projections; plotting with matplotlib; reading and writing files
+ - Fiona for reading and writing files

-4. Raster data
+ - vector geoprocessing with geopandas, osmnx, and movingpandas

+## _4. Raster data_ (in progress)
 GDAL, Rasterio

-5. Data Visualisation
+## _5. Data Visualisation_  (in progress)
+ - matplotlib
-Eomaps
+ - Eomaps
+ - Folium